bu-cds-llms/portfolio-piece-1-urrvisharma/README.md

 **About data**: If your dataset is small (<10 MB), you can include it in the repo.
 For larger datasets, put instructions in your README for how to download/access it, and add data files to `.gitignore`.

-## Writing a Good README

-Once you've completed your project, update this README to include:

-1. **Project Title** - make it descriptive
-2. **Overview** - 2-3 sentences: what problem are you solving and why?
-3. **Methods** - what approaches did you use?
-Why these choices?
-4. **Key Results** - what did you find? (keep it brief, details go in the notebook)
-5. **How to Run** - step-by-step instructions so someone can reproduce your work
-6. **Requirements** - what packages/versions are needed?

-Your README should make it easy for someone to understand what you did and run your code.

 ## Peer Review Process